Charleston airport to launch nonstop flights to London

 Linn Lesesne, chairman of Charleston's tourism agency Explore Charleston, called the new air service a "momentous occasion," and the state's top industry recruiter deemed it "a game changer."

-"These flights will make South Carolina an even more viable candidate for economic development, giving us additional tools to compete in the global economy," state Commerce Secretary Bobby Hitt said.
+"These flights will make South Carolina an even more viable candidate for economic development, giving us additional tools to compete in the global economy," Hitt said.

 The new air service's economic impact is estimated at $20.2 million a year.